FOCS PARENT GROUP FREQUENTLY ASKED QUESTIONS

 $20 registration annual fees are non-refundable.
 No refunds for parent groups are permitted after 3 sessions.
 If you can only make it to a few sessions for various reasons, it will be prorated at $25 per session.
 Please contact our Director of Programs Christine at firstname.lastname@example.org to inquire about this.

 Can white people join parent groups and programming?

 Yes, if you identify as white and are a parent/guardian of a child of color.
 White-identified parents join our groups as parents of children of color, where at least one member of your family self-identifies as a POC.
 Your experience authentically engaging in a FOCS parent group and curriculum will be rooted in an ethos of racial equity and community power.
 We ask participants to commit to our Undoing Racism & White Privilege Agreement (see below) in their journey of group learning in a women of color-led space and organization.
 Our family gatherings and dialogues are spaces of liberation and power for our community whose lived experiences and intersectional identities are impacted by systemic oppression.

-FOCS affinity parent groups (i.e. Black Moms Group) are specific to women or people of color, we appreciate your support in honoring this essential community building and healing.
+FOCS affinity parent groups (i.e. Black Moms Group, Queer & Trans Families Of Color Group) are specific to People of Color.
+We appreciate your support in honoring this essential community building and healing.

-Our FOCS Parent Groups hold space for dialogue on race, identity, community, and equity, with the foundation of undoing systems of oppression.
-Our parent groups and programming are not a way to check a diversity box or debate racism.
-Systemic racism and white privilege are factual and very harmful.
-FOCS community is a place where families of color narratives are centered.
-These are our lived experiences, and we are sharing together the unique path, collective trauma, and joyful liberation.
-Our goal is to be equipped with tools to protect and inform our powerful children of color to thrive.
+Our FOCS Parent Groups hold space for discussion on race, identity, community, and equity with a foundation of undoing systems of oppression.
+Our parent groups are not a way to check a diversity box or to debate racism.
+Racism and white privilege exist.
+FOCS Community is a place where families of color come to feel safer.
+We center the narratives of parents of color and those most impacted by oppression.
+We believe in upholding our value of undoing racism.
+These are our experiences, and we are sharing the pain, trauma, and liberation of them so we can be equipped with tools to protect and inform our children of color.